 I happen to shoot Nikon because my first DSLR, a gift from my brothers, was a Nikon (a D70).
 I would probably be just as happy with Canon.
 Don’t overlook Fuji, Sony, Olympus, Panasonic or Pentax either.
 Some of these “smaller” companies are really being innovative and are slowly making inroads in the sales of the Canon/Nikon behemoth, especially in the area of mirror-less designs.

 These days, they are not as important as before since most all digital cameras, from point-and-shoots to DSLRs, use at least a 12-megapixel sensor.
-It won’t be long before you’ll have that in your cell phone, too.
+You may even have that already in your cell phone.
 Twelve megapixels is more than enough for most uses–especially if all you do is post to the web.
 The reason why you might want more megapixels would be to: 1) allow for more creative cropping, 2) allow for cropping as a way to magnify the image (birders and wildlife shooters, for example), or 3) allow for larger prints.

 In my experience, even a 12mp camera should be able to give you decent 13″ x 19″ prints–although it will depend on lighting, subject matter, type/style of the image, your shooting technique and viewing distance to the print.
 Cameras in the 16, 24, 36, and even 50 megapixel range can yield stunning results and even larger prints, as well as give you some great cropping options.